 Ambassador visits not only promote Chamber support to the changes and growth within our community, and also serve as a means of public awareness through the courtesy of the Hot Springs Star and the Chamber Facebook page.

 Ambassador visits are scheduled for the 2nd Friday of the month from 1:00 to 2:00, establishing a set time for Ambassadors to reserve from their business or personal schedules.
-Any Chamber member is encouraged to join the Ambassador Committee.
+Any community member is encouraged to join the Ambassador Committee, as well as Chamber members.

 Retail and Business Promotions